NHDNUG/nhdnug.github.io/_posts/2026-08-20-the-last-developer-standing.md

 ## Directions and Parking Instructions

-Meeting will be held in the offices of SmartDraw Software, 1780 Hughes Landing Blvd #1100 on the 11th floor.
-Free parking is available in the adjacent garage.
+Meeting will be held at Beach Walk Coworking, 96 Beach Walk Blvd, Conroe, TX 77304 in the ground floor meeting room.
+Free parking is available on site.